Public bank: Contemporary Germany

 According to OECD studies, the German public banking system controls 40% of total banking assets in Germany.
 According to the Association of German Public Banks (VOB), the total assets of public banks in Germany at the end of 2016 was 2,900 billion euros, and German public banks have 75,000 employees.

 The Landesbanken in Germany are a group of state-owned banks primarily engaging in wholesale banking.
 Sparkassen-Finanzgruppe banks are public savings banks operated with a mandate of public service and local development.
 Anyone can open a personal account in a Sparkassen bank, and they provide loans for small businesses and home buyers.

 Sparkasse executive vice president Wolfram Morales has pointed out that public banks played a major role in Germany's transition from centralized fossil fuel energy to diverse renewables, and that Germany's Sparkassen banks have been significant contributors to the renewables transition.

 Finance writer Frances Coppola argues that Germany's Landesbanken are in various stages of "zombification," inefficient and poorly profitable, following the global economic crisis of 2008.
 Coppola also argues that the Sparkassen banks are suffering from low returns to savers, low profits, and increased competition from online lenders.
 Writing for the Public Policy Institute for Wales, Craig Johnson similarly argues that Sparkassen banks have had problems producing profits because of its inability to give robust returns to savers.
 However, Ellen Brown writes that the Landesbanken and Sparkassen have supplied local economies in Germany with liquidity when private banks stopped lending and instead engaged in risky behaviors, behaviors which helped cause the 2008 global economic downturn.

 Australia

 The Commonwealth Bank of Australia was established by the Commonwealth Bank Act and opened in 1911.
 Prior to privatization (the bank became fully privatized in 1996), the bank could issue the credit of Australia to citizens in the form of loans.

+Additionally, all six Australian states had established government-owned banks, most notably the Queensland Government Savings Bank, the State Bank of Victoria, the State Bank of South Australia, the State Bank of New South Wales, Bankwest (Western Australia), and the Trust Bank of Tasmania.